jayanetty/jayanetty/README.md

 - 👋 Hi, I’m Jayanetty
 - 👀 I’m interested in games? nuh! umm...
-- 🌱 I’m currently learning ScandiPWA
+- 🌱 I’m currently working on Shopify Themes and Apps
-- 💞️ I’m looking to collaborate on Shopify/ReactJS projects
+- 💞️ I’m looking to collaborate on Shopify projects
 - 📫 How to reach me: hello@jayanetty.com

 <!---